Turkeyville’s Haunted Adventure Carves up Some Fall Fun with Haunted Barn, Spooky Train, Corn Maze + Hayrides

 Cornwell’s Turkeyville in Marshall, MI checks all the boxes for a visit that everyone in the family will enjoy: food, outdoor fun and family-friendly activities.

-Grandpa Cornwell started serving up turkey sandwiches in the 1960s and as the Cornwell family grew, so did their business.
+Grandpa Cornwell started serving turkey sandwiches in the 1960s and as the Cornwell family grew, so did their business.

-Today, the third and fourth generations of Cornwells stay true to their roots by offering a one-of-a-kind country fun experience which now includes fall fun, ice cream, an enormous gift shop, dinner theatre, camping, and many special events.
+Today, the third and fourth generations of Cornwells stay true to their roots by offering a one-of-a-kind country fun experience, which now includes fall fun, ice cream, an enormous gift shop, dinner theatre, camping, and many special events.

 Read on to see why Turkeyville needs to be on your family’s fall activities list, plus additional activities and events year-round.